oven-sh/bun/README.md

 IF GitHub repo

-1. Download the tarball from GitHub’s API
+1. Download the tarball from GitHub's API
 2. Decompress & extract into `${destination}`

    - If there are files that would overwrite, warn and exit unless `--force` is passed